SethClydesdale/javascript-string-methods/README.md

 #### String.prototype.encodeAs(type);

-Encodes a string of text as : decimal, hex, binary, and HTML entity.
+Encodes a string of text as : decimal, hex, binary, and HTML entity numbers.

 ***type*** : A string that determines the encoding method.
 Defaults to decimal conversion if left undefined.
 All possible encoding methods are :